Osman Kulenović

 Osman Kulenović (15 December 1889 – 7 June 1947) was a Yugoslav politician and lawyer, most notable for serving as the Vice President of the Government of the Independent State of Croatia in 1941.

 Early life

-Osman Kulenović was born to a wealthy Bosniak family in Kulen Vakuf, present-day Bosnia and Herzegovina.
+Osman Kulenović was born to a Bosniak family in Kulen Vakuf, present-day Bosnia and Herzegovina.
 When he entered the University of Zagreb he joined the Party of Rights.
 During Austrian-Hungarian rule he was among the younger representatives in the Croatian Sabor.

 His colleague was Ante Pavelić, the future Poglavnik of the Independent State of Croatia.
 Kulenović graduated from the Faculty of Law, University of Vienna in 1917, where he gained his Ph.D. as well.
 At the beginning of the 1920s he was the municipality president of Kotor Varoš, but due to his Croatian nationalist views, he was removed from the office.
 In 1923, after he was removed from the municipal post, he worked as a lawyer in Bihać.